The gfun package

 algvalues

 The function algvalues computes the algebraic values taken by an E-function at algebraic points.
 It is not part of gfun but can be downloaded here.
-A Maple worksheet of examples includes the examples given in the article
+A worksheet includes the examples given in the article mentioned above can be downloaded in mw and pdf.

 Help pages